corda/corda-docs-portal/content/en/archived-docs/corda-os/4.7/api-stability-guarantees.md

 # Non-public API (experimental)

-The following are not part of the the Corda 4 public API and no stability guarantees are provided:
+The following are not part of the Corda 4 public API and no stability guarantees are provided:

 * Incubating modules, for which we will do our best to minimise disruption to developers using them until we are able to graduate them into the public API